-Visiting Calakmul is also an ecological experience.
-Lying at the heart of the vast, untrammeled Reserva de la Biosfera Calakmul (which covers close to 15% of the state’s total territory), the ruins are surrounded by rainforest, with cedar, mahogany and rubber trees dotting a seemingly endless canopy of vegetation.
-While wandering amid the ruins, you may glimpse ocellated turkeys, parrots and toucans among the over 350 bird species that reside or fly through here.
-It's also possible to see or hear spider and howler monkeys, but much less likely to spot a jaguar – one of five kinds of wildcat in the area.
-There are also many other mammal, reptile and amphibian species that call this biosphere home.
-Animals are most active during mornings and evenings.
+But visiting Calakmul is not just a historical experience, it's also an ecological one.
+Lying at the heart of the vast, untrammeled Reserva de la Biosfera Calakmul (which covers close to 15% of the state’s total territory), the ruins are surrounded by rain forest and seemingly endless canopy of vegetation.
+You might glimpse ocellated turkeys, parrots, toucans and more – around 350 bird species reside or fly through here.
+You'll no doubt see or hear spider and howler monkeys, too, but you're much less likely to spot a jaguar – one of five kinds of wildcat in the area.